danmia/pcapdaemon/README.md

  * maxduration is the maximum allowable duration you can have in a capture message.
 This is to prevent someone doing somethhing awful.
  * maxbytes is the maximum bytes that can bet set in the capture message.
 Again, an attempt to let the sysadmin protect the system from "bad" messages.
  * packetdebug is a boolean that enables logging and printing to STDOUT packet metadata that was captured.
 Defaults to false.
 Use with care.
+ * logrequests is a boolean that enables logging of the originating json requests globally.
+Defaults to false.
 ```
 ## Config file
 [general]